KIO-SubhransuCodes/Whack-A-Mole/README.md

-That’s awesome!
-Writing a description for your own game is a great way to show it off on GitHub, add it to your portfolio, or just share it with friends.

-Here is a clean, engaging description template you can use.
-I’ve broken it down into sections so it looks professional and is easy to read.

----

 🔨 Whack-A-Mole!
 (Web Edition)

 An interactive, fast-paced arcade game built completely from scratch using the classic web trifecta: **HTML5, CSS3, and Vanilla JavaScript**.
 Test your reflexes and see how many moles you can whack before the timer runs out!